apache/trafficcontrol/docs/source/admin/traffic_server.rst

     Run ``sudo crontab -e`` and add the following line ::

-  	  	*/15 * * * * /opt/ort/traffic_ops_ort.pl syncds warn https://traffops.kabletown.net admin:password > /tmp/ort/syncds.log 2>&1
+  	  	*/15 * * * * /opt/ort/traffic_ops_ort.pl syncds warn https://traffops.kabletown.net admin:password --login_dispersion=30 --dispersion=180 > /tmp/ort/syncds.log 2>&1

     ..
 Note:: By default, running ort on an edge traffic server waits for it's parent (mid) servers to download their configuration before it downloads it's own configuration.
 Because of this, scheduling ort for running every 15 minutes (with 5 minutes default dispersion) means that it might take up to ~35 minutes for a "Queue Updates" operation to affect all traffic servers.
+To customize this dispersion time, use the command line option --dispersion=x where x is the number of seconds for the dispersion period.
+Servers will select a random number from within this dispersion period to being pulling down configuration files from Traffic Ops.
+Another option, --login_dispersion=x can be used.
+       This option creates a dispersion period after the job begins during which ORT will wait before logging in and checking Traffic Ops for updates to the server.
+This defaults to 0.
+If use_reval_pending, a.k.a.
+Rapid Revalidate is enabled, edges will NOT wait for their parents to download their configuration before downloading their own.

     ..
 Note:: In 'syncds' mode, the ort script updates only configurations that might be changed as part of normal operations, such as: